Tutorial

 Save the settings by pressing ctrl+X, then Y, and then press enter to update the changes.

-Now you can check that all the settings you made are correct using the following command line.
+Now you can check that all NGINX configurations you made are correct using the following command line.

 nginx -t